RubyNative/swift-evolution/proposals/NNNN-character-literals.md

 **TODO** (from clattner): I really don't think this is a good idea.
 We should have a consistent character model.

 Lots of people suggested this in the prepitch thread for this proposal.
 Since `Character` *literals* and `Unicode.Scalar` *literals* would look exactly the same (since we would have to make `Character` take single quotes too), there would be zero sugaring benefit gained from this.

 Some people like the idea of making the quote type indicate the “length” (1 or greater than 1) of the literal object, in which case `Character` would take single quotes as well.
 This notational change is orthogonal to this proposal and can be done separately in another proposal.

+ It was not possible to re-use the `ExpressibleByUnicodeScalarLiteral` protocol as this is historically an ancestor of `ExpressibleByStringLiteral` and changing conformances to it would affect double quoted string literals.